 If you want a deeper, more insightful understanding of your team, keep reading.

 Some say Lauri Markkanen’s All-Star leap was just about getting more shots.
-But that’s too simple.
+That’s too simple.
 The Jazz run specific offensive sets for him that differ from his time in Chicago and Cleveland.
+They’ve built the entire offense around his versatility in ways those teams never did.

-When defenses collapse on him, he’s become a better playmaker.
-His assist percentage on drives to the basket has increased significantly.
-This shows he’s not just a shooter; he’s a versatile threat.
+When defenses collapse on him, he’s a better playmaker.
+His assist percentage on drives to the basket’s gone up significantly.
+He’s not just a shooter.
+He’s a versatile threat, able to punish whatever the defense throws at him.

 In short, it’s not just about more shots.
 It’s about a system that fits his game.

-Danny Ainge’s draft history in Boston shows a clear pattern.
-He loves high-upside wings and multi-positional defenders.
-And he’s not afraid to trade picks for established talent.
+Danny Ainge’s draft history in Boston shows a clear pattern: he loves high-upside wings and multi-positional defenders.
+He wasn’t afraid to trade picks for established talent either.
+That willingness to move assets separated his approach from the cautious rebuilders of the era.

 Key takeaway: Draft picks are versatile.
 They can be used to build or to trade.